-Six and half years ago, two wide-eyed girls arrived in Cambodia, full of hopes and dreams and two suitcases apiece.
+Six and a half years ago, two wide-eyed girls arrived in Cambodia, full of hopes and dreams and two suitcases apiece.
 The humidity hit full blast as soon as the airport doors opened and senses were on overload from the honking taxis, masses of people going every which direction, and the smells of curry spices and ginger and sewer water that had no place to go.

 Part of me wants to run back to that newbie worker, arms waving.
 “Turn around while you can!
 It will be too hard, too challenging, cost you too much.”
 My heart bears the scars of battle wounds that 27-year old could not comprehend.